** Dancing Into 2019

 including these interesting orchid-looking dealies.

 Here, have a salad of fridge leftovers I cleaned out because we were going out of town for the weekend, because May 4th is Hannes' dad's birthday.
 This was extremely satisfying after I got home from the gym.
-Lots of spinach, a sliced beet, pumpkin seeds, wildflower honey, and that stuff on the top is pan-grilled halloumi cheese, which is high on the list of good things that have ever happened to me.
+Lots of spinach, a sliced beet, pumpkin seeds, wildflower honey, and that stuff on the top is pan-grilled halloumi cheese, which is high on the list of best things that have ever happened to me.

 We arrived at Anke and Marco's place to find Anke at work on some adorable birthday brunch treats in the kitchen.
 Strawberry season was just about to start but wasn't quite ready yet, so she was using Spanish strawberries for these filled tart-like cookies.